 - Set oven to 350F

-- Lightly spray a 9 inch spring form pan.
+- Lightly spray a 9 or 10 inch spring form pan.

 - Whisk together the flour, baking powder, and salt and set aside.

 - Cream the soft butter and sugar together in a stand mixer for 3-4 minutes, until light and fluffy.
 Scrape down the side of the bowl a couple of times.